 Four cheese white pizza

 - Ricotta.
 Pillowy piles of ricotta add almost a creamy white sauce texture when you bite into this delicious white pizza.
+And a creamy easy homemade ricotta would be so good here!

 - Asiago.
 Adds a sharp quality to balance out the ricotta.
 You could also use sharp provolone if you prefer.